 If you're using an open Wi-Fi network, the chances of anyone gaining access to your data are even higher.
 As a result, just because incognito mode prevents others from seeing your search history on your laptop, that doesn't mean your internet service provider (ISP) or someone else can't store it.
 In short, session data never completely disappears, and the less protection you employ, the more likely it is that your data will be retrieved.

 It's becoming increasingly necessary to make sure you offer your ISP as little information as possible.
-With the number of data ISPs has on all of their users, for example, many ISPs are not only profiting from selling your data to marketing firms, but they might also start charging you extra for online privacy.
+With the number of data ISPs have on all of their users, for example, many ISPs are not only profiting from selling your data to marketing firms, but they might also start charging you extra for online privacy.
 To put it another way, ISPs can charge you a fee to secure your information from it.

 If you're concerned about this, try using a Virtual Private Network (VPN) (VPN).
 A virtual private network (VPN) is a form of technology that protects your online identity and browsing history.
 It is also more difficult for ISPs or someone else, such as hackers, companies, or government agencies, to track your behavior and collect your confidential data when you use a VPN.